Pagan & Magickal Terms and Definitions

 Wiccan Trinity: see Triple Goddess, The

-Widdershins: counter-sunwise movement (counter-clockwise in the Northern Hemisphere).
+Widdershins: counter-sunwise movement (counter-clockwise in the Northern Hemisphere); generally associated with negative (as in aggressive, banishing, binding, cleansing, etc.) magick.

 Witch: derived from "wicca" and "wicce"; a practitioner of witchcraft.
 The term itself has held negative connotations in various languages and cultures.
-Only in recent decades has the term in English been successfully claimed as a positive term; a result of confusing the cunningfolk for the wicca and wicce.
+Only in recent decades has the term in English been successfully claimed as a positive term as a result of confusing the cunning folk for the wicca and wicce.

 Witchcraft: craft of the witch; craft of magick.
-Witchcraft is not a religion, however, forms of witchcraft may be incorporated into religious ways of life.
 Many Wiccans use this term to describe their religion as Wicca was originally introduced to the world as the Religion of Witchcraft.
-Prior to the confusion of the cunningfolk for the wicca and wicce, witchcraft referred to supernatural acts of evil against others and the community, such as poisoning crops.
+Other Modern Witchcraft paths have either moved on away from or inspired by Wicca since that time.
+Prior to the confusion of the cunning folk for the wicca and wicce, witchcraft referred to supernatural acts of evil against others and the community, such as poisoning crops.

 Yin: female, night, dark, cold, spirals inward, Goddess, winter; equal and opposite of Yang.